rwtodd/Go.Spritz/README.md

 The hasher is a concurrent program, which will hash up to 8 files at once as it works through the list.
 It takes a "--size" parameter to get the hash size in bits.
-The encrypt/decrypt program just works on a single file at a time.
+The encrypt/decrypt program is also concurrent.
 It just takes the pasword on the command line, which isn't ideal, but fine for test code.

 [1]: https://github.com/waywardcode/spritz_cipher